A Complete Guide to Social Shopping

 You can also use it to send promotional messages, offers, and discounts to incentivize them to purchase.

-Examples of Brands using Social Shopping to Boost their Revenue
+What are Some Examples of Brands using Social Shopping to Boost Revenue?

 Here are some brands that are using social media to create content as well as sell from their catalogs.